 a Further and Higher Education Activity Pack with suggested activities focused on sampling habitats, plant and animal species, visitor-use and management at Kenfig NNR.

 Five ‘Bridgend Outdoor Schools’ (BOS) geocaches have also been hidden around Kenfig National Nature Reserve to encourage families to explore the reserve and appreciate the various wildlife on offer.

-TLC! has developed children's interactive exhibits for Oriel Pendeitsh on behalf of Gwynedd County Council.
+TLC developed bilingual children's interactive exhibits for Oriel Pendeitsh on behalf of Gwynedd County Council.
 Designed by TLC! and built by Techniquest, Cardiff, these exhibits will help young children to understand the history of Gwynedd and especially the Caernarfon area.

-TLC! has produced materials for young visitors to the slate museum, that draw out the Numeracy aspects of the exhibits - as linked to the national Literacy and Numeracy Framework in Wales.
+TLC produced materials for young visitors to the National Slate Museum, that draw out the Numeracy aspects of the exhibits - as linked to the national Literacy and Numeracy Framework in Wales.

-TLC! has developed the initial, comprehensive suite of Guidance for implementing the LNF for all mainstream teachers in Wales, under contract to the Welsh Government.
+TLC developed the initial, comprehensive suite of bilingual Guidance for implementing the LNF for all mainstream teachers in Wales, under contract to the Welsh Government.
 The guidance includes: training workshops, advice on curriculum planning, classroom tasks and exemplars of learners' work assessed against the LNF.